This post may contain affiliate links. Read the full disclosure here

 - 3 carrots peeled and diced

-- 15 oz lentils canned, drained and rinsed
+- 15 oz brown or green cooked lentils canned works, drained and rinsed

 - 3 cloves garlic peeled and minced